Helical Core Formation and MHD Stability in ITER-Scale Plasmas with Fusion-born Alpha Particles

-Throughout this paper, the $\phi = 0^\circ$ and $180^\circ$ toroidal angles always represent the angle where the compressed flux region of HC is located on the low-field and high-field sides, respectively.
+Throughout this paper, the $\phi = 180^\circ$ and $0^\circ$ toroidal angles always represent the angle where the compressed flux region of HC is located on the high-field and low-field sides, respectively.
+To facilitate intuitive visualization and understanding, the major radial coordinate, horizontal axis, in all figures of this paper showing a profile at the toroidal angles $\phi = 180^\circ$ will be inverted.
+This inversion is intended to provide a more intuitive representation of the 3-D structure of HC by mimicking the side-view of the tokamak.
 In case the HC is rotated by the non-ideal effect, the HC phase will be re-adjusted to match this convention.
 In addition, Fig.\ref{fig:3mhdeq}(d,h) shows the toroidally averaged radial displacement of the magnetic axis is defined by and evaluated with the formula,

 In this equation, $(R_\mathrm{a}, Z_\mathrm{a})$ and $(R_\mathrm{a0}, Z_\mathrm{a0})$ denote the positions of the magnetic axis for the HC equilibrium and the axisymmetric equilibrium, respectively.
 According to the VMEC results, we can see that $\delta_\mathrm{HC}$ increases when either the $q_\mathrm{0}$ is reduced toward unity or $\rho_{qmin}$ shifts outward radially.
 From our equilibrium setups and assumptions, the reduction of the $q_\mathrm{0}$ toward unity decreases the magnetic shear in the $\rho \leq \rho_\mathrm{qmin}$ region.
 A larger value of $\rho_\mathrm{qmin}$ yields a larger $q\gtrsim1$ domain size.
 It is important to note that the $\beta_\mathrm{b}$ profile is fixed for all equilibria.
 This implies that changes in $\rho_{qmin}$ also alter the $\beta_\mathrm{b}$ gradient at $\rho_\mathrm{qmin}$.